OpsLevel/community-integrations/graphql_query_examples/graphql_mutation_examples.md

 }
 ```

-### 🧬 awsIntegrationUpdate, get AWS integrations first, then reactivate integration for next scheduled sync
+### 🧬 awsIntegrationUpdate, get AWS integrations first, then reactivate integration if invalidated

-Note: `integrationReactivate` will reactivate the integration and OpsLevel will retry syncing resources on the next scheduled sync.
+Note: `integrationReactivate` will reactivate the integration and OpsLevel will
+retry syncing resources on the next scheduled sync.
+This is only required if
+the integration was invalidated (`invalidatedAt` is not null).

 ```graphql
 query integrations_aws {